Frederick Busch

-Frederick Busch (August 1, 1941 – February 23, 2006) was an American writer, and the author of nearly 30 books including volumes of short stories and novels.
+Frederick Busch (August 1, 1941 – February 23, 2006) was an American writer who authored nearly thirty books, including volumes of short stories and novels.

-Early life
+Early life and education

-Frederick Matthew Busch was born in Brooklyn, New York on August 01, 1941.
-He graduated from Muhlenberg College in 1962, and earned a master's degree from Columbia in 1967.
+Frederick Busch was born in Brooklyn, New York City on August 1, 1941.
+He graduated from Muhlenberg College in 1962, and earned a master's degree from Columbia University in 1967.
 Busch and his wife lived briefly in Greenwich Village, where they scraped by until Busch got a job teaching at Colgate University in 1966.